carmenhg/EC528_Fall21_Project/README.md

 ## 1. Vision and Goals Of The Project:

 Our project aims to extensively research and test multi-dimensional data processing Python libraries to improve on the current prototype of a remote sensing data processing system that uses Ray for computation parallelization.
 Furthermore, we aim to profile the current uses of Ray in the application to identify its end to end performance.
-The system is actively being used by our client, while running on the MOC platform with significant performance bottlenecks.
+The system is running on the MOC platform with significant performance bottlenecks.
+Many of the current functionality of the data processing part of the pipeline will need to be tested to verify their implementation because of the lack of documentation.
 A main vision is to have a working system that improves upon the existing prototype by performing faster computation for processing the data collected from the remote sensing system.
 High level goals for the project include:

 * Identify current system performace and the system's bottlenecks.
+* Verify component implementation.
 * Explore Python's computation libraries.
 * Thoroughly test each of these libraries' performance and comapare with current execution, evaluating tradeoffs such as speed and memory.
 * Integrate the more effective libraries into the system.